HasnanKhan/Blind_75/README.md

 # Blind_75
-# Contains solutions with comments on the code explaing the approach
+# Contains solutions with comments on the code explaining the approach